 5.19.2 Standards.
 Any additions, modifications, or replacements made to a Party’s facilities shall be designed, constructed and operated in accordance with this LGIA and Good Utility Practice.

 5.19.3 Modification Costs.
 The Interconnection Customer shall not be directly assigned the costs of any additions, modifications, or replacements that the Participating TO makes to the Participating TO's Interconnection Facilities or the Participating TO’s Transmission System to facilitate the interconnection of a third party to the Participating TO's Interconnection Facilities or the Participating TO’s Transmission System, or to provide transmission service to a third party under the CAISO Tariff.
 The Interconnection Customer shall be responsible for the costs of any additions, modifications, or replacements to the Interconnection Facilities that may be necessary to maintain or upgrade such Interconnection Facilities consistent with Applicable Laws and Regulations, Applicable Reliability Standards or Good Utility Practice.

+[GIP Item #5 and Addendum #9]

+5.19.4 Permitted Reductions in output capacity (MW generating capacity) of the Generating Facility.
+An Interconnection Customer may reduce the MW capacity of the Generating Facility by up to five percent (5%) for any reason, during the time period between the Effective Date of this LGIA and the Commercial Operation Date The five percent (5%) value shall be established by reference to the MW generating capacity as set forth in the “Interconnection Customer’s Data Form To Be Provided by the Interconnection Customer Prior to Commencement of the Phase II Interconnection Study” (Appendix B to Appendix 3 of the GIP).

+The applicable Participating TO(s) and CAISO will consider an Interconnection Customer’s request for a reduction in the MW generating capacity greater than five percent (5%) under limited conditions where the Interconnection Customer reasonably demonstrates to the Participating TO and CAISO that the MW generation capacity reduction is warranted due to reasons beyond the control of the Interconnection Customer.
+Reasons beyond the control of the Interconnection Customer shall include events in the nature of failure to secure required permits and other governmental approvals to construct the Generating Facility at its full MW generating capacity, if the Interconnection Customer has made diligent efforts to do so.
+Upon such demonstration to the reasonable satisfaction of the Participating TO and CAISO, the Participating TO and CAISO will permit such reduction.

+No permitted reduction of MW generation capacity under this Article shall operate to diminish the Interconnection Customer’s cost responsibility for Network Upgrades or to diminish the Interconnection Customer’s right to repayment for financing of Network Upgrades under this LGIA.

 ARTICLE 6.
 TESTING AND INSPECTION